Performance Metrics

 Framebuffer Usage

 In a virtualized environment, the frame buffer represents the amount of vGPU memory available to the guest operating system.
-A good rule of thumb to follow is that a VM’s frame buffer usage should not frequently exceed 90% or average over 70%.
+A common practice to follow is that a VM’s frame buffer usage should not frequently exceed 90% or average over 70%.
 If high utilization is noted, the vGPU backed VM is more prone to suboptimal user experiences, including performance degradation and potential crashes.
 Given the varied user interactions and workflows in software applications, conducting a POC with your specific workload is recommended to determine appropriate frame buffer thresholds for your environment.

 vCPU Usage